Urbanism Next

 People use microtransit services for first- and last-mile transportation.
 Travelling to and from other transportation hubs such as transit centers is a common microtransit use, particularly in areas where no other transit options exist.
 Additionally, microtransit is often used to provide site-to-site transportation, such as travelling across a corporate campus.

 People use microtransit when no other transportation options are available.
 In areas with limited or no public transit service, or during times when no such service is available, microtransit can often be used instead.
-During the Covid-19 pandemic, transit agencies have added microtransit services in locations that have experienced service cuts.
 Additionally, microtransit can be useful for people unable or unwilling to drive, with “safe ride” microtransit services for people who are intoxicated or would be vulnerable if travelling alone often enjoying great popularity.

 People use microtransit for convenience.
-Microtransit vehicles are often more amenities-rich than those used by public transit, and the smaller, on-demand nature of the service often means that microtransit is the faster and more pleasant option.
-This is particularly true of internal microtransit or elite-focused microtransit services, thought the latter has not had much success, with examples such as San Francisco’s Leap Transit shutting down within months of launching.
+Microtransit vehicles are often more amenities-rich than those used by public transit, and the smaller, on-demand nature of the service often means that microtransit is the faster option.

 Pilots & developments